 The lawsuit states that as a direct and proximate result of the defendants' actions, Dr. Shank has suffered annual economic damages of future employment totaling $95,390 and in addition will lose $1,102,320 less in retirement benefits paid out over a 30-year period.

 In addition to Dr. Shank seeking judgment against the defendants "for actual damages exceeding $1,197,320, costs of the action and such other and further relief as the court deems just and proper," Michael Shank is asking for an amount exceeding $75,000 for compensatory damages, costs of the action and further relief as the court deems just and proper.
 He claims as a direct and proximate result of the acts and conduct of defendants toward Dr. Shank, he was caused to sustain the loss of consortium, society, love, affection and companionship he previously enjoyed with his spouse.

-Page 2 of 2 - The lawsuit document was submitted to the court by the Shanks' attorney Larry Bagsby, Bagsby & Lee, LLC, of St. Charles.
+The lawsuit document was submitted to the court by the Shanks' attorney Larry Bagsby, Bagsby & Lee, LLC, of St. Charles.